CarKept

 CategoryShare of failed testsExample

-Lamps, reflectors and electrical equipment29.0%not working
+Lamps, reflectors and electrical equipment29.3%Too high

-Visibility23.8%does not clear the windscreen effectively
+Visibility21.8%Does not clear the windscreen effectively

-Suspension11.1%has a serious fluid leak
+Suspension8.8%Has a serious fluid leak

-Noise, emissions and leaks2.1%insecure
+Noise, emissions and leaks2.5%Inoperative or indicates a malfunction

 Related FORD models